OutputAdapter

 - Drag the

-OutputAdaptercomponent onto the canvas from the Component Library. - Click the component to open the configuration panel.
+OutputAdaptercomponent onto the canvas from the Component Library. - Click on the component to open the configuration panel.

 - On the General tab:

-- Go to the Advanced tab to configure
+- Go to the Advanced tab to configure additional settings:

 Connections

-Usage Example
+Usage Examples

 Using the Component in a Pipeline